Top-Rated Light Therapy Lamps for When You're Stuck Indoors

 This floor lamp doubles as a light therapy lamp — which means you can get your daily dose of light while preserving precious tabletop space.

 "I thought this light was very expensive but wanted a light that I could leave out so I would use it every day.
 It works very well and appears that it will last a long time.
 I like the light and feel better when I use it.
 I have even considered using it as a room light after I have sat close to it for a half to one hour.
-I feel disappointed when I turn the light off because the tone of regular winter light is not as warming or encouraging," wrote one reviewer, who also mentioned she has SAD.
+I feel disappointed when I turn the light off because the tone of regular winter light is not as warming or encouraging," wrote a customer, who also mentioned they have SAD.

 Philips Somneo Sleep and Wake-Up Light Therapy Lamp

 Dawn-initiation lamps can help you start your day on the right foot even if you normally have difficulty getting out of bed.
 You set the alarm for your desired wake-up time, and the room will start to brighten for a period of time leading up to your alarm, mimicking a natural sunrise.
 Dawn-initiation lamps are considered a less-intense treatment than your typical light therapy, says Dr. Gandotra.
 (Related: How to Wake Up Early for a Morning Workout, According to Women Who Do It at 4 A.M.)

-One reviewer wrote: "This light works as designed and wakes me up better than any other I’ve tried.
+"This light works as designed and wakes me up better than any other I’ve tried.
 I was told by a sleep specialist many years ago that there's a certain frequency of light that stimulates the 'feel good' hormones in the morning — in the red/orange frequency — this has those," noted a shopper.

 NatureBright SunTouch Light Therapy Lamp

-With almost 4,000 reviews on Amazon, this seasonal affective disorder lamp is an affordable option that will even appeal to your fur children.
+With over 3,500 five-star ratings on Amazon, this seasonal affective disorder lamp is a more affordable option that will even appeal to your fur babies.